Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 How to read these plots?

-A residuals versus fitted plot is provided in the left panel of Figure 2.5.
+A residuals versus fitted plot is provided in the left panel of Figure 2.2.
 If all is well, you should see fairly uniform (“constant”) spread of the points in the vertical direction and the scatter should be symmetric vertically around zero.
-The vertical spread here looks like it might be expanding as the fitted values increase (fanning effect), suggesting that there may be non-constant error variance.
+The vertical spread here looks like it might be expanding as the fitted values increase (look at the dots from left-to-right, we see a ‘fanning’ effect where the vertical spread for fitted values around 5 is more narrow, than the spread at fitted values of 9, and the largest is at the fitted values near 10.5), suggesting that there may be non-constant error variance.

-An attempt at refining the residuals vs fitted plot is given in the plot on the right in Figure 2.5, called the Scale-Location plot.
+An attempt at refining the residuals vs fitted plot is given in the plot on the right in Figure 2.2, called the Scale-Location plot.
 The difference now is that instead of plotting the raw residuals \(e_{ij}\) on the vertical axis, R first standardizes them (so you can better check for extreme cases), takes their absolute value (to double the resolution in the plot) and then takes their square root (to remove skew that sometimes affects these plots).
-R then adds a trend line through the points: if the constant variance assumption is OK, this trend line should be roughly horizontal.
-Here, you can see it trending upward, so we may have a constant variance problem.
+R then adds a trend line through the points: if the constant variance assumption is reasonable, this trend line should be roughly horizontal.
+Here, you can see it trending upward, so we likely have a variance that is increasing with the predicted values (i.e., we not have constant variance).

-Using the absolute values of the residuals is a good refinement.
-The reason is because we really do not care if a residual is positive or negative: all we are looking for is if the scatter is uniform across the plot.
-Thus, by looking at the magnitude of the residuals only by taking absolute values (and not their direction), we are actually improving the resolution of the information that the plot contains in addressing constant variance.
+Note: Using the absolute values of the residuals in the Scale-Location plot is often a good refinement.
+The reason being we typically do not care if a residual is positive or negative: all we are looking for is if the scatter is uniform across the plot.
+Thus, by looking at the magnitude of the residuals only (and not their direction), we are actually improving the resolution of the information that the plot contains in addressing constant variance.
+Also, like with the Residuals vs Fitted plot, we will see vertical stratifications since our fitted values are the sample mean within a treatment group.

 We typically make this assessment with a Normal quantile-quantile (Q-Q) plot.